KitWallace/medtrees/README.md

 Top menu: File/Manage
 You see three subdirectories of db : apps,lib and system

-Ive always put my applications in the apps directry  but I think they could go here instead)
+Ive always put my applications in the apps directory  but I think they could go here instead)

 Open the apps directory [ you would think double click left button would do this, but in eXide use CTRL double click left button)

-In the apps directory, create a new directory (say medtrees)  - its the icon second left.
+In the apps directory, create a new directory (say medtrees)  - it's the icon second left.

-Open this new directory
+Open this new directory (CTRL double click left)

 Click the upload files icon (icon third left)